Meet Our Therapists

 The therapists at Nickischer & Associates are sole proprietors who contract to work part-time in this practice.
 Most of our counselors work for other practices or facilities.
 As a result, their schedules and openings vary according to their personal needs.
 We cannot guarantee an appointment with any specific therapist, though prospective clients are more than welcome to request to see someone specific.
 Therapists have every right to accept or decline a case based on their scope of practice, schedule, openings in their caseload, and intuition.

 Kathryn Nickischer Friel, LPC, NCC

 Kathryn is a Licensed Professional Counselor (LPC) in the state of Pennsylvania and a Nationally Board-Certified Counselor (NCC.)
 She has a BA from Marywood University, and a MS in Clinical Health Counseling from Philadelphia College of Osteopathic Medicine (PCOM.)
-Kathryn worked as a family-based therapist for Northwestern Human Services (NHS) until 2012, when she started working in private practice, for both Olivewood Counseling and The Center for Integrative Psychotherapy.
+Kathryn has owned and operated Nickischer & Associates since 2015.

-In 2015, Kathryn opened her own private practice in Palmerton, PA.
-Since then, she has expanded her practice to three locations.
-In June of 2017, Kathryn was selected by Lehigh Valley Business as one of the 40 Under 40, an award that honors business professionals who have achieved entrepreneurial success while also contributing back to the community.
+In June of 2017, Kathryn was selected by Lehigh Valley Business as one of the 40 Under 40, an award that honors business professionals who have achieved entrepreneurial success while also contributing to the success of the community.